 Our time frame as investors (and your goals, objectives, and financial plan) is years and decades, not hours, days or even weeks.
 The current crisis, or any market movement over a week, shouldn’t derail your investment strategy.
 Remember, the impact of a correction, recession or bear market is built into a well-designed financial plan.

 According to Jeffrey Kleintop, chief global investment strategist at Charles Schwab, who compiled the data below on the market’s reaction to past outbreaks, the financial impacts tend to be short-lived.

-Citi research did a similar analysis and found the market drops, in past outbreaks anyway, to be mild.
+According to an article on CNBC which cites research from Citi found that the market drops, in past outbreaks anyway, to be mild.

 As Dan Egan, Director of Behavioral Finance at Betterment said, “The people who actually come out of this the best are the people who think about things in the context of their own plan, not in terms of trying to predict the trends.”

 With the recent market movement in mind, here are five key things to remember about the markets and investing in stocks.

 1. Things could get worse.
 I write this not to alarm anyone (things could also get better), but to set proper expectations.
 After Thursday’s 4% drop, the U.S. market (SPY) is down 11.2% since its peak on February 20.
 Non-US Developed markets (ACWX) are down 7.7% and Emerging Markets (EEM) 6.3% over this period.

 According to analysis done by Adam Butler at BPG and Associates, since 1962 when the U.S. markets have seen a sell-off of 7% or more, the median final drawdown is 16%.